atsushi-kitazawa/go_web_application_example/README.md

-# go_web_application_example
+# this repository?
-web application example written by golang.
+This is a project to copy the web application described in "Web application development in Go language" of O'Reilly book.